-Scenarios in intensive care and emergency medicine can vary significantly.
+Scenarios in intensive care medicine can vary significantly.
 However, they have one thing in common: the situation poses an immediate risk to a person’s life, requiring appropriate and swift medical action.

 Surgical interventions entail a major burden for the patient.
 Stress, volume depletion, oxygen deficiency or electrolyte imbalances increase the risk of life threatening cardiac arrhythmias, myocardial infarct or shock.